anujg21/e-shop-ml-model/README.md

 * Deployment: Use the best-performing classifier to make predictions on new, unseen data and put the model into production.

 ### Data
-The dataset you will use comes from the [Kaggle E-shop Clothing Dataset](https://www.kaggle.com/datasets/adityawisnugrahas/eshop-clothing-dataset).
+The dataset in use comes from the [Kaggle E-shop Clothing Dataset](https://www.kaggle.com/datasets/adityawisnugrahas/eshop-clothing-dataset).

 ### EDA Report
 [eshop-notebook](https://github.com/anujg21/e-shop-ml-model/blob/main/Capstone.ipynb)<br>
 * Strong positive correlation between month and session ID (0.97)
 * Price and price 2 seems to share negative correlation (-0.74).
-But why there is negative relation, I'm unsure for now.
 * price and page 1 (main category) negative relation.
 * The data is relatively balanced throughout the month, with slight clustering towards the start of the month because people tend to have more money to spend at the beginning of the month.
 Although, we don't know if the customers visiting this website were salaried or self-employed.
 * Large concentration of data is noticeable in Poland and other European countries.